hugdora/Docker-Workshop/image-building-best-practices.md

 ## Tear it all down

- `docker compose down` or hit the trash can on the Docker Desktop Dashboard for the entire app.
+ Run `docker compose down` or hit the trash can on the Docker Desktop Dashboard for the entire app.
 The containers will stop and the network will be removed.

 > [!WARNING]